 Alex Pickett grew up in small towns in Wisconsin and now lives in London.
 He received his MFA from the University of Florida.

 He has supervised a warehouse in Fairbanks, worked at two cemeteries, four factories, has been a movie extra, a book researcher, a copywriter, a comedy writer, a winter caretaker at Denali State Park, taught creative writing to undocumented refugees and asylum seekers, managed a homeless hostel, and inspected restaurants and hot dog carts in New York City.
-Because of this varied experience, he is now unemployable.
+He currently teaches creative writing at City Lit in London.

 His novel, The Restaurant Inspector, is available now.
-His next book, a short story collection, will be published in 2024.
+Camera Lake, a short story collection, will be published in 2024.
 Both are from University of Wisconsin Press.

 He once had a dog named Dan.
 Now he has a dog named Milo.
 Both are good boys.